 - it is much less frequented than Ślęża,

-- in winter conditions the steep stretch of the waymarked route (blue stripes against white background) dropping from the summit ridge down the northwest side of the mountain turns into a fun, quarter-hour scramble which can be difficult to do without crampons or mini-crampons.
+- in winter conditions the steep stretch of the route dropping from the western summit down the northwest side of the mountain turns into a fun, quarter-hour scramble which can be difficult to do without crampons or mini-crampons.

 Radunia is formed of serpentinite, a metamorphic rock greenish in colour.
 Most of the gentler part of the hill above the 500m contour line was surrounded by an ancient (probably twenty some centuries old) , dry-stone rampart.
 The vestiges of the rampart (whose NW end reached the very summit) were cleared of vegetation in the 19th century, but now they have become overgrown again and can hardly be recognized.
 It is believed that the Moon was worshipped there (while the Sun was worshipped on Ślęża).